Pages

 ChezCindy: Kentucky Derby Hot Browns

 This famous Kentucky sandwich was created in Louisville's Brown Hotel, by Chef Fred K. Schmidt, in 1926.
-It is most commonly served open-face, but has also been made into a casserole using the same ingredients.
 Turkey, bacon, cheese, toasted bread and tomatoes are the key ingredients to a Hot Brown.

 What makes this sandwich really stand out is to use real oven-roasted turkey breast.
-(Remember this at Thanksgiving for turkey left-overs.)
-Today, I just used deli sliced turkey because that is what I had.
+Deli sliced turkey can stand in if whole roasted turkey is not available.
 I prepared a quick white sauce with cheese, toasted the bread, and browned the layered sandwich under the broiler.
 The sandwich is hearty and can be served as dinner, lunch or brunch.

 Kentucky Hot Brown Sandwich